camunigeography/muscat-conversion/doc/status.md

 Filter tokens are used in three locations:

   * The record metadata, as the `filterTokens` field in `catalogue_marc` - this is then used to allocate the status category and thus the download bucket
-  * As one or more $0 subfields in the 852 field, where an 852 exists - automatically stripped during subsequent processing by the UL
+  * As one or more $0 subfields in the 852 field, where an 852 exists (i.e. item record(s) to be created for each location), so that each item record can independently be determined as migrate/suppress/ignore when there is more than one location - automatically stripped during subsequent processing by the UL
   * As one or more $a subfields in the 917 (locally-specific data) field, each such subfield stating the Suppression reason or Ignoration reason (but migrate is not created) - this 917 $a subfield is intended as an indicator for cataloguers to remove as records are cleaned

+Because filter tokens are added to the record metadata, this means that filtering takes place correctly irrespective of whether 852 item record lines exist.

 ### Filter token algorithm